ogrnz/year-classifier/README.md

 ### How to use:
-After downloading the script and setting up the environment, just call the python script with the source directory as the first and only argument : `python year_classifier.py "G:/path/to/pictures"`
+After downloading the script and setting up the environment, just call the python script with the source directory as the first and only argument : `python year_classifier.py [-r] "C:/path/to/pictures"`
 ```bash
 # Initialize virtual environment
 virtualenv venv